 Spotlight and Search Index in TrueNAS 26.04, & Viewer Questions Galore | TrueNAS Tech Talk (T3) E041

-Which absolutely does not matter since the “Feature Requests” section looks to be essentially mapped to /dev/null
+Which absolutely does not matter since the “Feature Requests” section looks to be essentially mapped to /dev/null.

 The link is to a Feature Request which is one year old, has (holds!)
 43 votes, but has yet to be processed.

 There must be a set time line for requests to be reviewed, be that “x months from original post” or “general review every x months”, and then requests are accepted or declined.
-No, or not much, explantion needed.
+No, or not much, explanation needed.

 But release the votes!